How to Explain Gaps in Employment

 Tips and Tricks for Explaining Gaps in Your Resume

 Career gaps can happen for any number of good reasons.
-These include taking care of a child or elderly relative, being laid off, relocating, pursuing education or a certification, or taking a medical leave.
+These include taking care of a child or elderly relative, being laid off, relocating, pursuing education or certification, or taking a medical leave.
 First, decide whether you need to include the gap in your written materials.
 If it occurred a long time ago, you might simply not list the jobs surrounding it on your resume.
 Typically, it’s best to focus on more recent experience anyway.

 You may also be able to camouflage a gap of less than a year by simply listing jobs by years rather than months and years.
 Alternatively, a functional resume format, which focuses on skills more than experiences, may do the trick.
-If you do need to address a gap, however, here are a few tips:
+If you do need to address a gap, however, here are a few tips.

-• Be honest and forthcoming: There’s no advantage in hiding or apologizing for your life story.
+There’s no advantage in hiding or apologizing for your life story.
 Focus on the positive and address potential employers’ curiosity as just that, curiosity.
 Typically, employers simply want to know what the gap represents to you and be assured that it won’t impede your success in your new job.

-• Be succinct: A career gap should not be the star of your resume, cover letter, or interview.
+A career gap should not be the star of your resume, cover letter, or interview.
 Remember that your main thrust should be selling your strengths, not explaining away experience deficits.
 If you’re nervous about discussing a career gap in person, practice aloud before an interview.
 Work to get explanations into their shortest form without seeming unforthcoming.

-• Be positive: What did you learn during your career gap?
+What did you learn during your career gap?
 Did you pursue any educational endeavors?
 Did you develop soft skills that make you a better employee?
 What new perspective or outlook did you gain?
 Did you do freelance or volunteer work that’s relevant to your field and worth describing in depth?

 If you are currently experiencing a gap in employment, it is important to view this time as an opportunity to develop your marketable skills and be proactive about your job search.